hande-qmc/hande/documentation/manual/source.rst

 src/
     Directory containing the main source files. lib/
     Directory containing "library" source files.
-These a procedures which are not specific to the HANDE code but are generally useful.
+These are procedures which are not specific to the HANDE code but are generally useful.
 Some are written by the authors, some are freely available (as noted in the source files). tools/